DanteA-tech/Compsci/_posts/2023-08-26-GitHub_Sync.md

 <br>

 ## Create GitHub Page Repository
 You will want to create a personal Github Pages blog for this class.
-This is a place where you can code, complete the hacks, and record what you have learned.
+This is a place where you can code, complete the hacks, and record what you have leared.

 ### Git Config
 Run the following commands to configure user git connection to GitHub.
 This is required,  before pushing code to GitHub.